National Oil and Hazardous Substances Pollution Contingency Plan (NCP) Overview

 - Additional Information: Criteria for State, Local, and Regional Oil Removal Contingency Plans

-- Full Text of the National Contingency Plan is available through the U.S. Government Printing Office
+- Full Text of the National Contingency Plan is available through the U.S. Government Publishing Office

 Establishes the National Response Team and its roles and responsibilities in the National Response system.
 This includes planning and coordinating responses, providing guidance to Regional Response Teams, coordinating a national program of preparedness planning and response, and facilitating research to improve response activities.
 EPA serves as the lead agency within the National Response Team (NRT).